LoanClt/quant-it/VERCEL_SETUP.md

 - ✅ Make sure you've redeployed after adding the variables

 ### Email verification redirects to localhost
-- ✅ Set `VITE_SITE_URL` environment variable in Vercel to your production URL
+- ✅ **Set `VITE_SITE_URL` environment variable in Vercel** to your production URL (e.g., `https://your-app.vercel.app`)
-- ✅ Configure Supabase redirect URLs (see Step 5 above)
+- ✅ **Configure Supabase redirect URLs** (see Step 5 above) - This is REQUIRED
-- ✅ Make sure you've redeployed after adding the variable
+- ✅ **Redeploy your Vercel app** after adding the variable
+- ✅ **Test by signing up from your production site** (not localhost) - if you sign up from localhost, the email will have localhost in the URL
+- ✅ If you already signed up from localhost, you'll need to sign up again from production after fixing the configuration

 ### Blank page on Vercel
 - ✅ Check browser console for errors